 “We don’t have a lot of time, we go there Friday,” concluded Parco.
 “We’ve played them enough times all year and we know what kind of team they are.
 We’ll meet on Thursday to talk about Rayside and come up with some strategies.”

 Thunderbirds forward Nick Smith was named the Subway first star of the game, scoring once and setting up another in Wednesday night’s victory.

 “It was crazy,” said Smith.
 “The guys showed so much character in the room.
-It was phenomenal to win this game after being down 3-1 in the series.”
+It was phenomenal to win this game after being down 3-games-to-1 in the series.”

 Smith’s goal at the 12:41 mark of the third period, broke a 2-2 tie, and also gave the Thunderbirds their first lead of the game.